TempoControl: Temporal Attention Guidance for Text-to-Video Models: Experiments

+Larger models also show similar degradation in temporal control in the two-object setting.
+Conversely, Imaging Quality is consistently higher across all methods, suggesting a possible bias in the perceptual metric toward multi-object scenes.
+Our method achieves the highest Imaging Quality.

+\paragraph{Movement temporal control.} Table~\ref{tab:all_qual} (Movement) evaluates temporal accuracy when conditioning is indicative of a peak of action.
+The temporal accuracy measures the timing of when the action peaks (see Metrics).
+Wan2.1-S baseline achieves only 19\% temporal accuracy, indicating that the model does not follow action timing from text alone. \modelname improves this to 54\%, showing a substantial gain in aligning motion onset with the prompt.

+Low performance in movement conditioning is consistent across all models.
+Our Imaging Quality remains the best in this setup as well.

-\paragraph{Multiple objects benchmark.} We also report results on the VBench Multiple Objects benchmark in Table~\ref{tab:concise_multiple_objects}, which tests the ability to generate two objects described in the input text throughout the entire video.
-We observe improved performance on the Multiple Object metric (76.34\% vs.\ 74.13\%), although this comes at the cost of reduced video dynamics.
+\paragraph{Multiple objects benchmark.} We also report results on the VBench Multiple Objects benchmark in Table~\ref{tab:multipleobjects}, which tests the ability to generate two objects described in the input text throughout the entire video.
+We observe improved performance on the Multiple Object metric (76.37\% vs.\ 74.13\%).
 Detailed results are provided in the appendix.

+\paragraph{Ablation.} Table~\ref{tab:ablations} shows that each component contributes differently to temporal control and visual quality.
+Pearson correlation (C) drives strong temporal alignment, mainly through gains in absence accuracy, but degrades image quality and often leads to missed detections and inflated absence scores.
+Entropy (E) improves presence accuracy and stabilizes attention, while their combination (C+E) achieves a balanced trade-off.
+Notably, entropy alone yields the highest Imaging Quality (59.52\%), even surpassing the text baseline, highlighting the general benefit of attention smoothing.
+Additional ablations on loss weights, optimization steps and alternative objectives are provided in the appendix.

-\paragraph{Human evaluation.} We conducted a human evaluation with 50 annotators, each comparing 16 videos (8 one-object, 8 two-object) generated by \modelname and Wan~2.1.
-Annotators selected which video was better in terms of temporal accuracy and visual quality, or if they were the same.
-As shown in Table~\ref{tab:human}, our method outperformed the baseline in temporal accuracy (61.51\% vs.\ 16.94\%) and also improved visual quality.
-For temporal accuracy, 21.55\% of responses indicated no preference, likely due to subtle timing differences.
-Full details of the evaluation are provided in the appendix.
+\paragraph{Human evaluation.} We conducted a user study with 50 computer science graduate students, each comparing 16 video pairs (8 one-object and 8 two-object) generated by \modelname and Wan~2.1 with text-based temporal cues.
+Annotators judged temporal accuracy and visual quality, or indicated no difference, which we asked them to use sparingly (full protocol details are provided in the appendix).
+As shown in Table~\ref{tab:human}, our method is preferred for temporal accuracy (61.51\% vs.\ 16.94\%) and also improves visual quality.
+Notably, 21.55\% of temporal comparisons reported no preference, reflecting that humans struggle to perceive minor timing differences.